davekinkead/thesis/paper.coffee.md

 Which leads to the third claim.
 Whenever the differing accounts of inclusion are incompatible with each other, their subsequent accounts of democratic authority must also be incompatible with each other.
 Yet political theorists frequently combine these incompatible accounts of democratic authority.
 Mill for example justifies democratic rule on the ground that it is more reliable in determining the right decision (independent criteria), takes into consideration the preferences of all (agent relative criteria), and transforms the moral character of participants (non-content criteria).

-It might also be helpful at this stage to clarify what issues I am not addressing and what claims I am not making.
-This paper is focused exclusively on the relationship between accounts of democratic inclusion and accounts of democratic authority.
+To reiterate, this is not an argument about _how_ or _why_ the Boundary Problem is a problem for democratic theory.
 The Boundary Problem raises a number of issues for democratic theory but here I focus exclusively on the Boundary Problem as it relates to claims of democratic legitimacy.
 As such, it doesn't seek to explain who should be included in the demos, nor what principles might guide us to an answer.
-Instead, this paper is examines _when_ the Boundary Problem challenges the legitimacy of democratic authority by specifying the conditions under which inclusion affects democratic outcomes.
+Rather, it is an examination of _when_ the Boundary Problem is a problem.
+This paper is concerned with the relationship between accounts of democratic inclusion and accounts of democratic authority.
+It is an argument about how the Boundary Problem challenges the legitimacy of democratic authority by specifying the conditions under which inclusion affects democratic outcomes.

 ## A Model of Democracy

-Why this hasn't occurred until now....
+How can we examine how changing the makeup of the demos changes the outcome of democratic processes?
+Empiric investigation is highly problematic due to the complex....deductive reason doesn't help either....

 Why simulation is a valuable alternative....

-Methodology...why is the code in text....the reader doesn't need to understand the code...its there
+What follows then is both a description of a model of democracy as well as a simulation of the model.
+A form of literate programming, this paper embeds executable source code within the description of the model to formalise the assumptions of the model and promote reproducibility in much the same way as one might include mathematical symbolism to formalise a proof.
+Code is indicated by `indented code blocks` and is fully explained in the surrounding text.
+The reader needs to neither understand the embedded code nor even read it in order to understand the argument presented.

 The model comprises three distinct conceptual entities: a `Political Space` representing the problem domain, `Political Agents` who are distributed across the space, and partitions of the space that group agents into associations or `Polities`.

 An agent represents a political actor or citizen.
-They are simple folk who can hold a single discrete belief, which is represented formally as:
+They are simple folk who can hold a single discrete belief or preference - chocolate or vanilla, right or wrong, Republican or Democrat.
+This is represented formally in code as:

     class Agent
       constructor: (@belief) ->

+Agents exist within a space which represents the problem domain - the world which we want to divide into countries, countries into provinces, players into teams, or believers into congregations - any conceptual space that needs to be partitioned in some way.

-Agents exist within a Space which represents the problem domain.
-A space is constructed by giving it a an agent profile of how many agents hold which belief or prefernce, such as `{ 'chocolate': 400, 'vanilla': 600 }`.
+A space is constructed by specifying an agent profile of how many agents hold which belief or preference.
+These belief are stipulative and form the parameters of the simulation.
+For example, an agent_profle of  `{ 'chocolate': 400, 'vanilla': 600 }` would create a space with 400 agents whose preference is chocolate and 600 whose preference is vanilla.

     class Space